habdams/GetPix/README.md

-# Getting Started with Create React App
+# GetPix

+A simple search application for images making se of the Unsplash API

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+#### This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts